simOne3107/R4CogPsy/README.md

 If our data file does not contain any column names, by adding `col_names = FALSE` to our line of code, the first row in the data frame will not be treated as a heading.

-In case a project directory with all the files we will be using in our analysis has not been created, we need to make sure to specify the whole path where the file(s) we want to open is (e.g., "C:/Users/username/Documents/folder/myfile.csv").
+In case you have not created a project directory with all the files you will be using in your analysis, you need to make sure to specify the whole path where the file(s) you want to open is/are (e.g., "C:/Users/username/Documents/folder/myfile.csv").

 If you do not wish to use **readr** to import files, **R** also has built-in functions which allow us to open files with any delimiter: